Citizenry/platform/docs/development-and-code/setup_alternatives/xampp.md

 {% hint style="warning" %}
 Please note that **you must adjust the provided lines**.
 Wherever it says `"<your platform folder here>"`, you should change that for the full path of your platform folder, i.e. `"C:\xampp\htdocs\platform"` in the case of Windows.

-If you chose a server name different from api.ushahidi.test , you should modify the line starting with `ServerName ...` as needed.
+If you chose a server name different from api.streetsignal.test , you should modify the line starting with `ServerName ...` as needed.
 {% endhint %}

 * After saving our changes, we need to restart the web server.